Jared Cohen: Goldman Sachs

 In July 2022, Goldman Sachs CEO David Solomon announced that the firm had hired Cohen as the firm's President of Global Affairs and co-head of a new Office of Applied Innovation.
 Cohen officially joined in August as a Partner and member of the firm's Management Committee.
+In October 2023, he co-founded the Goldman Sachs Global Institute along with George Lee.
+The Office of Applied Innovation now serves as the Institute's unit focused on emerging technologies.